Concepts & data model

 Prompts are version-controlled templates for LLM prompts.
 Prompts:

-- Are tracked with Git-like version history
+- Are tracked with Git-like version history.

 - Include

-for dynamic generation - Are linked to evaluation run to track their quality over time
+{{variables}}for dynamic generation. - Are linked to evaluation-runs to track their quality over time.

-- Support aliases like "production" for deployment management
+- Support aliases like "production" for deployment management.

-Logged Models
+Logged models

-Logged Models represent snapshots of your application at specific points in time.
+Logged models represent snapshots of your application at specific points in time.
 Logged models:

 Learn more about version tracking, see how to track application versions, or learn about linking traces to versions.

-2. SDKs for evaluating quality
+MLflow SDKs for evaluating quality

 Scorers

-are functions that evaluate a trace's quality.
+mlflow.genai.scorers.* are functions that evaluate a trace's quality.
 Scorers:

-- Parse a trace for the relevant data fields to be evaluated
+- Parse a trace for the relevant data fields to be evaluated.

-- Use that data to evaluate quality using either deterministic code or LLM judge based evaluation criteria
+- Use that data to evaluate quality using either deterministic code or LLM judge based evaluation criteria.

-) that evaluates text based on specific criteria.
+Scorers vs. Judges: If you're familiar with LLM judges, you might wonder how they relate to scorers.
+In MLflow, a judge is a callable SDK (like mlflow.genai.judges.is_correct) that evaluates text based on specific criteria.
 However, judges can't directly process traces - they only understand text inputs.
-That's where scorers come in: they extract the relevant data from a trace (e.g., the request, response, and retrieved context) and pass it to the judge for evaluation.
+Scorers extract the relevant data from a trace (such as the request, response, and retrieved context) and pass it to the judge for evaluation.
 Think of scorers as the "adapter" that connects your traces to evaluation logic, whether that's an LLM judge or custom code.

 Evaluation in development

-is MLflow's SDK for systematically evaluating the quality of your application.
+mlflow.genai.evaluate() is MLflow's SDK for systematically evaluating the quality of your application.
 The evaluation harness takes an evaluation dataset, a set of scorers, and your application's prediction function as input and creates an evaluation run that contains traces with feedback assessments by:

-- Running your app for every record in the evaluation dataset, producing traces
+- Running your app for every record in the evaluation dataset, producing traces.

-- Attaching each feedback to the appropriate trace
+- Attaching each feedback to the appropriate trace.

 The evaluation harness is used to iteratively evaluate potential improvements to your application, helping you:

-- Validate if the improvement improved (or regressed) quality
+- Validate if the improvement improved (or regressed) quality.

-- Identify additional improvements to further improve quality
+- Identify additional improvements to further improve quality.

 Learn more about the evaluation harness, follow the guide to evaluate your app.

-Evaluating in production
+Evaluation in production

-- Attaches each feedback to the source trace
+- Attaches each feedback to the source trace.

 Production monitoring is used to detect quality issues quickly and identify problematic queries or use cases to improve in development.

-Review App
+Review app

-The Review App is a web UI where domain experts label traces with assessments.
+The review app is a web UI where domain experts label traces with assessments.
 It presents traces from labeling sessions and collects assessments based on labeling schemas.

 MLflow Experiment UI

-- Reviewing feedback and expectations on traces
+- Review feedback and expectations.

-- Managing evaluation datasets
+- Manage evaluation datasets.

-- Managing versions and prompts
+- Manage versions and prompts.

-Next Steps
+Next steps

-- Get Started: Follow the quickstart guide to trace your first application
+- Get started: Follow the quickstart guide to trace your first application.

-- Deep Dive: Explore detailed guides for tracing, evaluation, or human feedback
+- Deep dive: Explore detailed guides for tracing, evaluation, or human feedback.